bsmith89/rrnum/README.md

 - TODO: Consider looking at Bayesian priors for phylogeny, in order to account for our uncertainty in the phylogeny.
 - TODO: Look at the
+- TODO: Fix everything up so that Makefiles and IPython Notebooks execute.
+- TODO: Compare the Robinson-Foulds distance of the original tree, made with outliers but where outliers have been removed, to the tree remade without outliers in the alignment.